YingxuH/DataSciencePosts/docs/LLM_notes.md

 ## Architecture
-Up to 2023, most of the trending LMs follows the transformer architecture.
+Up to 2023, most of the trending LMs follow the transformer architecture.
 ### Embeddings
 Compared to traditional RNNs, the sequential feature of the input is not taken care of by the recurrent process.
 On the contrary, positional embedding handles this.